-- To implement an integrated risk management system and provide a comprehensive and joint vision of them, which allows identifying and managing risk throughout Logista, thus improving the ability of Management to manage Risks efficiently and support decision-making. - To allocate responsibilities to participants, defining the roles and responsibilities of the different bodies involved in Risk Management System. - Consider, in a general, a predefined typology of risks: to generally define the categories or types of risk, financial and non-financial that may affect the group, classified in environmental, business, and financial, compliance, operational and technological and reputational.
-Among the Risks of a financial nature, the tax Risks derived from Logista's operations are include. - To determine the risk profile or Risk Appetite. - To establish measures foreseen to Risk Management. - Periodically supervise the risk management model: evaluating the adequacy of risks classification considering the environment and Logista reality, as well as the correct operation of the Risk Management Model. - To allow an efficient allocation of resources. - To ensure reliability of Financial and non-financial Information - To define guidelines for transparency and Good Corporate Govern - To increase the range of opportunities available
+- To implement an integrated risk management system and provide a comprehensive and joint vision of them, which allows identifying and managing risk throughout Logista, thus improving the ability of the organization to manage Risks efficiently and support decision-making. - To allocate responsibilities to participants, defining the roles and responsibilities of the different bodies involved in Risk Management System. - Consider, in a general, a predefined typology of risks: to generally define the categories or types of financial and non-financial risks, that may affect the group, classified in environmental (including social), business, financial (including tax), compliance, operational and technological and reputational risks.
+Operational risks include the category of environmental risks (including climate change), as well as fraud and corruption and bribery. - To determine the risk profile or Risk Appetite. - To establish measures foreseen to Risk Management. - Periodically supervise the risk management model: evaluating the adequacy of risks classification considering the environment and Logista reality, as well as the correct operation of the Risk Management Model. - To allow an efficient allocation of resources. - To ensure reliability of Financial and non-financial Information - To define guidelines for transparency and Good Corporate Govern - To increase the range of opportunities available